My GTD setup and workflow

 — David Allen & James Fallows.
 “Getting Things Done.”

 I’m experimenting with the Getting Things Done (GTD) system by David Allen because it’s one of the most popular productivity frameworks I haven’t previously explored.
 I recently read his book as well as a bit of supplementary material for a concise recap (Allen throws many different lists, artifacts, and frameworks at the reader and so it’s sometimes hard to keep it all straight).

 GTD is very compelling, but I’ve found it difficult to implement well.
 This is a piece intended for other people who find themselves in the same situation: Eager to use Allen’s system and all of the benefits that it promises (less stress, a state of always working on the most important thing, more consistency, etc.), but looking for a good digital setup and a demonstration of the workflow.

 I’ve found that many of the most popular to-do list tools don’t adhere strictly to the GTD framework and so your setup will likely require multiple applications and a bit of creativity to get working.
 When I started, I wanted to see someone walk through their whole day and weekly review and tell me what apps they use, when, and why.
 That is what I hope to show here.

 Core task application: Things 3

-For me, it really came down to Todoist vs. Things as my main decision point.
-Omnifocus, another super popular GTD app in the space, is a behemoth of features, pricey — though Things isn’t exactly cheap, and seemed a bit over-powered for me, someone just getting into GTD.
+For me, it really came down to Todoist vs. Things.
+Omnifocus, another super popular GTD app in the space, is a behemoth of features–though Things isn’t exactly cheap–and seemed a bit over-powered for me, someone just trying out the system.